anatoliecatarau/TradingDJStrategyLab/README.md

 ## Contributions

 Contributions and improvements are welcome!
-If you have suggestions or want to share how you’re using TradingDJ indicators in your own strategies, feel free to create a pull request or open an issue.
+If you have suggestions or want to share how you're using TradingDJ indicators in your own strategies, feel free to create a pull request or open an issue.